ptomato/talks/jsnation2024/README.md

 ```

 <!--
 We do this with the functions in the "Now" namespace.
 Any of these functions will give you the current date, time, and/or time zone, as one of the Temporal types.
-The "ISO" in the name means that the date is in the ISO 8601 calendar, which is the standardized computer calendar.
+The "ISO" in the name means that the date is in the standard ISO calendar.
 I'll talk more about calendars later.

 Since we need the current time as an Instant, we'll use the top one from this list.